How to prepare physically for Marine OCS

 Run Circuit: A circular course in the immediate OCS area consisting of many exercise stations designed to build endurance and overall body strength.

-Fartlek Course: A 3 to 4 mile trail, consisting of nearly 1 dozen exercise stations, designed to build endurance.
+Fartlek Course: A 3 to 4 mile trail, consisting of eight to eleven exercise stations, designed to build endurance.

 Obstacle Course: A 100 meter long series of obstacles that must be negotiated in a prescribed amount of time.